aseldawy/CS167/Labs/Lab4/CS167-Lab4-README.md

 * (Q6) Explain this number based on the input file size and default block size.

-* (Q7) How many files are produced in the output?
+* (Q7) How many files are produced in the output directory and how many lines are there in each file?

-* (Q8) Explain this number based on the input file size and default block size.
+* (Q8) Explain these numbers based on the number of reducers and number of response codes in the input file.

 * (Q9) How many files are produced in the output directory and how many lines are there in each file?